wbhager/Python-Practice/FirstAIAgent/readme.md

-To-do: Finally sync up Google Calendar, add some final UI enhancements, set up first demo
+To-do: Set up list-events and modify-events tools, pretty-up UI some more, eliminate redundant code, study up on code to prepare for the demo

 <br> <br> <br>